Ep. #466: Ben Shapiro, Michael Moore

 Let's be honest, the most dangerous metal object you can find in your spam is a fork.

-And all the times I've seen one behind me, I never thought, hey, what's that ecta lumna making so much noise?
+New world, everyone can stop spelling ambulance backwards.
+And all the times I've seen one behind me, I never thought, hey what's that ek the lubma making so much noise

-In fact, I'm not even sure I want to order from you again because you're so clingy.
+in fact I'm not even sure I want to order from you again because you're so clingy

 And frankly, I'm beginning to suspect you only want me for my money.